toolleeo/cli-apps/README.md

 * [dry](https://github.com/moncho/dry) - A Docker manager for the terminal.
 * [k9s](https://github.com/derailed/k9s) - Kubernetes CLI To Manage Your Clusters In Style!
 * [lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker.
 A simple terminal UI for both docker and docker-compose, written in Go with the gocui library.
+* [mkdkr](https://github.com/rosineygp/mkdkr) - Super small and powerful framework for build CI pipeline, scripted with Makefile and isolated with docker.
 * [OPS](https://github.com/nanovms/ops) - Ops is a tool for creating and running a [Nanos](https://github.com/nanovms/nanos) unikernel.
 It is used to package, create, and run your application as a [Nanos](https://github.com/nanovms/nanos) unikernel instance.
 * [planor](https://github.com/mrusme/planor) - The Cloud Aviator: TUI client for cloud services (AWS, Vultr, Heroku, Render.com, Fleek, ...).
+* [podman](https://podman.io/) - Podman is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using OCI Containers and Container Images.
 * [SAWS](https://github.com/donnemartin/saws) - A supercharged AWS command line interface (CLI).

 ## <a name="diff"></a>Diff